aws-samples/machine-learning-samples/social-media/README.md

     python push-json-to-kinesis.py line_separated_json.txt kinesisStreamName interval

-Following parameters are needed to run this script
+The following parameters are needed to run this script

 * *line_separated_json.txt* : File that contains line separated json data.
 * *kinesisStreamName*       : Name of the stream to which the data is pushed to.